Population Estimates for Missouri and Across the U.S.

 - poptrends is a (highly recommended!) dynamic web application that can generate customized trends reports at the state or county level for various time periods.
 Change and Percent Change values, both total and annualized are shown to facilitate comparisons over time.
 You get to choose

-This application uses the detailed estimates from NCHS so the latest available data are for 2009 (as released in June, 2010).
+This application uses the detailed estimates from NCHS so the latest available data are for 2013 (as released in June, 2014).
+Race categories used are the four "bridged" values.

 - the geography (states and/or counties for the entire U.S.)